Get articles and insights directly in your inbox. Subscribe today.

 Now that we know the basic formula for calculating ARPU it’s useful to take a look at what goes into the ARPU calculation.

-ARPU is composed of several key elements- your Monthly Recurring Revenue (MRR) and your total number of paying users.
+ARPU is composed of several key elements- your Monthly Recurring Revenue (MRR) and your total number of paying users (not a single customer).
 But within this first metric, there are a lot of different components that go beyond what your users are spending on their subscriptions.
+This will equally talk into account any expansion revenue.

 Your MRR consists of a number of important elements that will all have subtly different implications for your ARPU.